 Growing up as a Pripusich had more struggles than pronouncing your last name 800 times on the first day of school, especially for my dad and his seven siblings.
 My grandpa was a Croatian immigrant who battled alcoholism and showed affection.
 In contrast, my grandma was an Irish woman who needed to turn one nickel into three to feed a household of ten and spent much of her life catering to the needs of others with little support and even less money.

-Ton grew up in the Back of the Yards neighborhood on the southside of Chicago in a two-bedroom one bathroom house with makeshift "bedrooms" to house ten individuals.
-Just imagine what it was like getting ready in the morning with five girls, three boys and a father who came first.
+Ton grew up in the Back of the Yards neighborhood on the south side of Chicago in a two-bedroom, one-bathroom house with makeshift "bedrooms" to house ten individuals.
+Just imagine what it was like getting ready in the morning with five girls, three boys, and a father who came first.

-It was once believed that people with mental health disorders were possessed by demons, they were forces to asylums with little treatment and no understanding.
-My grandparents and great-grandparents generation were not raised in an era to understand mental health, they were taught to judge it.
-It breaks my heart to think of having parents that did not understand the chemical imbalance behind anxiety and depression, or the pure panic that one feels in a panic attack.
-I am so glad to see that research, understanding, and acceptance has changed since then, but unfortunately there is still a stigma around mental health that lingers in the air.
+I am so glad to see that research, understanding, and acceptance have changed since then, but unfortunately, there is still a stigma around mental health that lingers in the air.
+It was once believed that demons possessed people with mental health disorders; they were forced into asylums with little treatment and no understanding.
+My grandparent's and great-grandparents' generation were not raised in an era to understand mental health; they were taught to judge it.
+It breaks my heart to think of parents who did not understand the chemical imbalance behind anxiety and depression or the pure panic one feels in a panic attack.

 For a long time, I felt shameful for having my struggles, even though I was raised in a family that understood.
 Society, social media, and "social norms" make it hard to ask for help and even harder to allow support when available.

 The fantastic thing about being born into a family that has all struggled in their way is being supported, even overly kept at times.
 The best part is being there for all aspects of the diagnosis, meaning being there for all of us, physically and mentally.
 When Ton was diagnosed, his family was there, no questions asked, and let me drop everything when needed.